 - The Marketing plan.
 Initially Rachel found her book didn't move at all.
 There was no impact on sales.
 So she started to do a lot of research, and finally decided to put it into action.
 In the end, she wrote a marketing plan, allocating time for different activities to be most strategic.
 You want your books to be bought by people who have bought a lot of books, because then you get ‘People who also bought' titles coming up and your book appears on other places based on the Amazon algorithms.
 Rachel also used Twitter strategically connecting with book readers and people in the niche.
 Click here for Rachel's full blog post on her marketing plan.

 - On targeting reviewers.
-Rachel spent a lot of time doing Google searches and created a comprehensive list (available on this post).
+Rachel spent a lot of time doing Google searches and created a comprehensive list.
 You must follow the submission guidelines – don't scattergun requests.
 Make it easy for people to review your book.
 Rachel did all this before her sales went up at all.

 - This was a slow process.
 At Xmas, she sold 6 copies which she thought was fantastic.
 In January, 10 a day and then end of Jan, it went berserk and got to #1 on 18 Feb.